 Health services managers must be knowledgeable about technological advances and changes in healthcare regulations.

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for health services managers are expected to increase by 22% nationally between 2010 and 2020.
-By comparison, the average growth rate for all occupations is projected to be 14%.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for medical and health services managers are expected to increase by 17% nationally between 2014 and 2024.

 Much of the growth for health services managers will be a consequence of the aging of the baby boomer population, which will fuel demand for medical services.
 In turn, that should lead to an increase in the number of medical professionals and healthcare facilities.